Chicken and Rice Soup

 Instructions

-• Bring the soup to a gentle boil and cover partially.
-Allow the chicken to slowly cook through (a rapid boil will make it tough).
-About 15-20 minutes.
+- Bring the soup to a very gentle bubble and cover partially.
+Allow the chicken to slowly cook through (a boil will make it tough)- about 15-20 minutes.
 Remove the chicken and use two forks to shred.
 (Discard the bones.)
 Return it to the soup.
 While the chicken simmers, cook the rice in a separate pot.

 Cook the Rice